AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/medicationstatement-summary-1-intro.md

 #### Implementation guidance
 No additional guidance is suggested to support implementation of this profile for the expected usage scenarios of this implementation guide.

+This profile is referenced by [List of Medicine Changes from an Event](StructureDefinition-list-medseventchanges-1.html).